mid2SUPAERO/LaTOM/docs/source/installation/environment.md

-﻿# OpenMDAO/dymos Installations Guides

-# Personal Workstation
+# OpenMDAO/dymos - Personal Workstation

 @author: Alberto FOSSA'

-This *step-by-step* guide will help you to setup an [Anaconda][anaconda] environment ready to perform Multidisciplinary Design Optimization (MDO) and Trajectory Optimization using the Python-based libraries [OpenMDAO][openmdao] and [dymos][dymos].
+This *step-by-step* guide will help you to setup an [Anaconda][anaconda] environment ready to perform Multidisciplinary Design Optimization (MDO) and Trajectory Optimization using the Python-based packages [OpenMDAO][openmdao] and [dymos][dymos].

 ## Dependencies to be installed